 J. Warren Nystrom Award

-Deadline: September 22, yearly
+Deadline: September 22

 A fund established by former AAG Executive Director J. Warren Nystrom supports an annual prize for a paper based upon a recent dissertation in geography.
 Papers must be presented at the upcoming AAG Annual Meeting.

-The Nystrom Award Review Committee will complete the evaluation process by early October.
+The Nystrom Award Review Committee will complete the evaluation process by early December.
 The Annual Meeting Preliminary Program (usually available in January) will indicate those individuals advancing to the final round of the competition (i.e. presentation at the Annual Meeting).
 Finalists will be invited to submit their papers for consideration for publication in The Professional Geographer.
 From the Nystrom competition papers presented at the annual meeting, the Review Committee will recommend from one to two cash awards.
-The total annual prize awarded is approximately $1,000.
+The total annual prize awarded is $1,000.

-Applications for the J. Warren Nystrom Award competition should be sent no later than September 22 to email@example.com.
+Applications for the J. Warren Nystrom Award competition should be sent no later than September 22, 2017 to firstname.lastname@example.org.

 Digital submission is required.
 All submitted papers will be forwarded to the Nystrom Award Review Committee.
 The committee will select papers to be included in a special Nystrom Award session or sessions at the AAG Annual Meeting.
 Unless authors indicate otherwise, papers not selected for the final competition will be included in appropriate sessions of the annual meeting program.

-The Nystrom Award Review Committee will complete the evaluation process by early October.
+The Nystrom Award Review Committee will complete the evaluation process by early December.
 The AAG Annual Meeting Preliminary Program available in January will indicate those individuals advancing to the final round of the competition (i.e. presentation at the Annual Meeting).
 Finalists will be invited to submit their papers for consideration for publication in The Professional Geographer.

 Format and Guidelines